Teriks/debian_docker_firestorm_build/README.md

 # Configuring The Viewer

-See viewer.conf for configurable options such as the viewer channel, viewer repo, and repo tag.
+See `config/viewer.conf` for configurable options such as the viewer channel, viewer repo, and repo tag.

+`config/viewer.conf` expects bash syntax.

 # Building On Linux